ericeilertson/safe_documentation/review_areas.md

 1. Generic TEE requirements, need to think about these
 2. Trusted execution environment has physical and logical safeguards to provide isolation from other processing entities
 3. IO from the TEE follows industry standards such as IDE or TDISP.
-If a proprietary protocol is used, e.g. XGMI, NVLINK, it must provide similar authentication, integrity, and isolation guarantees.
+If a proprietary protocol is used, e.g. XGMI, NVLINK, it must provide similar authentication, integrity, and isolation guarantees
-4.

 #### Root of Trust